Live Online Open Mindfulness Training

 Open Mindfulness is about challenging our practice to approach the deeper questions of life, and to prepare for a death of full presence.

-How can we cut through our physical, emotional, and existential baggage to our authentic self?
+How can we cut through our physical, emotional, and existential baggage to authenticity?

 How do we live freely and die wakefully?